 The third and final unit is a work based practical assignment.
 Each of these units is assessed individually and all are compulsory.

-The third unit (GC3) is a practical application of the things learned in NGC1 and GC2 allowing you demonstrate the understanding gained in the previous two units and requires you to complete two separate activities: a safety inspection of the workplace and a written report detailing your findings.
+The third unit (GC3) is a practical application of the things learned in NGC1 and GC2, allowing you to demonstrate the understanding gained in the previous two units and requires you to complete two separate activities: a safety inspection of the workplace and a written report detailing your findings.

 For more in depth information on the NEBOSH General Certificate please take a look at our What Is The NEBOSH General Certificate blog.